-STAT6011 Computational statistics (6 credits)
+STAT6011 Computational statistics and Bayesian learning (6 credits)

-This course aims to give postgraduate students in statistics a background in modern computationally intensive methods in statistics.
-It emphasizes the role of computation as a fundamental tool of discovery in data analysis, of statistical inference, and for development of statistical theory and methods.
-Contents include: Bayesian statistics, Markov chain Monte Carlo methods including Gibbs sampler, the Metropolis-Hastings algorithm, and data augmentation; Generation of random variables including the inversion methods, rejection sampling, the sampling/importance resampling method; Optimization techniques including Newton's method, expectation-maximization (EM) algorithm and its variants, and minorization-maximization (MM) algorithms; Integration including Laplace approximations, Gaussian quadrature, the importance sampling method, Numerical optimization and integration, EM algorithm and its variants, Simulation and Monte Carlo integration, Importance sampling and variance reduction techniques; and other topics such as Hidden Markov models, neural networks, and Bootstrap methods.
+This course aims to give undergraduate and postgraduate students an introduction on modern computationally intensive methods in statistics.
+It emphasizes the role of computation as a fundamental tool of discovery in data analysis and statistical inference, and for development of statistical theory and methods.
+Contents include: Bayesian statistics, Markov chain Monte Carlo methods such as Gibbs sampler, Metropolis-Hastings algorithm, and data augmentation; generation of random variables using the inversion methods, rejection sampling, the sampling/importance resampling method; optimization techniques including Newton's method, expectation-maximization (EM) algorithm and its variants, and minorization-maximization (MM) algorithm; integration including Laplace approximation, Gaussian quadrature, the importance sampling method.
+Monte Carlo integration, and other topics such as hidden Markov models, and Bootstrap methods.
+More advanced Bayesian learning methods cover approximate Bayesian computation, the Hamiltonian Monte Carlo algorithm, hierarchical models and nonparametric Bayes.